EddieYuabov/symptom_diagnosis/README.md

 Trello Link:
 [Trello](https://trello.com/b/VkWUtHx8/eddies-symtom-diagnosis)

-#### In light of the huge fever I had over the weekend, I thought it would be a good idea to mae an application that diagnosis a users symptoms.
+#### In light of the huge fever I had over the weekend, I thought it would be a good idea to make an application that diagnosis a users symptoms.

 ### It'll work as follows:
 - User inputs thier age and gender